ml-evs/odbx.science/README.md

 ## Services & security

-The site now runs as 3 coupled docker containers, with shared `/tmp/` volume, deployed and built with `docker-compose`:
+The site now runs as 5 coupled docker containers, with shared `/tmp/` volume, deployed and built with `docker-compose`:
-- `odbxscience_mongo` runs a near-default MongoDB.
+- `mongo` runs a near-default MongoDB.
-- `odbxscienc_odbx` runs `gunicorn` that connects to the mongo via `/tmp/mongodb-27017.sock` and serves the JSON and HTML responses.
+- `odbx` runs `gunicorn` that connects to the mongo via `/tmp/mongodb-27017.sock` and serves the HTML responses.
+(As of 26/04/20, this server also runs the JSON API temporarily at `odbx.science/optimade`.
+- `odbx_rest` runs `gunicorn` that connects to the mongo via `/tmp/mongodb-27017.sock` and serves the REST API as JSON at `optimade.odbx.science`.
-- `odbxscience_nginx` runs `nginx` that takes HTTP/HTTPS requests and forwards them onto `gunicorn` via `/tmp/gunicorn.sock`, as well as hosting static content.
+- `nginx` runs `nginx` that takes HTTP/HTTPS requests and forwards them onto `gunicorn` via the appropriate socket, as well as hosting static content from `./odbx/static/`
+- `certbot` calls certbot to attempt to renew SSL certificates every 12 hours.

 ## Domains & SSL

 - The domain `odbx.science` was purchased until 2023 from Namecheap, which currently redirects to the public IP of the VM.
 - All `*@odbx.science` email addresses currently redirect to my personal account.
-- The domain came with a 1 year SSL certificate (~£4 year after), but free alternatives exists (consider e.g. `cert-bot`).
+- The domain came with a 1 year SSL certificate (~£4 year after).
+Since 26/04/20 certbot has been used to get free SSL from Let's Encrypt.
+This should renew automatically (see notes about `certbot`).

-SSL is currently provided by PositiveSSL via Namecheap.
-To complete the SSL chain from the certificates provided, I had to follow some of the instructions in the [docs](http://nginx.org/en/docs/http/configuring_https_servers.html#chains).